101companies/101courses/Lambdas_at_UvA/assignments/day4/README.md

 ## Simple assignment

-See these modules:
+See these modules dealing with functors:
 * List1.hs
 * ListOdd.hs
 * ELGraph.hs

-This assignment deals with functors.
+See the module Unparser.hs; it deals with pretty printing.

 ## Modest assignment